SleipnirGroup/Choreo/beta-7-post.md

 * The higher-level API now uses `Optional<Pose2d>` and `Supplier<Optional<Pose2d>>` instead of `Pose2d` in many places, to better represent poses that depend on the currently selected alliance.
 * `AutoFactory`/`Choreo.createAutoFactory` no longer take a `BooleanSupplier mirrorTrajectory` that returns true when trajectories should be flipped.
 Instead they take a `BooleanSupplier useAllianceFlipping` to enable alliance-based flipping in general and a separate `Supplier<Optional<Alliance>>` that defaults to `DriverStation::getAlliance()`.
 The BooleanSupplier was moved elsewhere in the parameter list to force a compiler error.

+# File Schema Changes
+**.TRAJ SCHEMA VERSION:** 0

+No changes except the "version" key being replaced with a 0 instead of a string.
+This does mean beta-6 ChoreoLib will not read beta-7 trajectories.

+**.CHOR SCHEMA VERSION:** 1

+Added wheel coefficient of friction `cof` as a robot configuration option.
+This helps constrain robot acceleration.

+# Choreo Changes
+* Files written by Choreo now end with a newline, as required by formatters like wpiformat.
+* Fixed a bug with control interval guessing between two translation waypoints
+* Added wheel coefficient of friction as a robot configuration option.
+This helps constrain robot acceleration.
+* Reimplemented expression input boxes to fix bugs with undo histories
+* Expression input and non-expression numerical input boxes no longer select all the contents when being edited.
+* Changed "zone" to "region" in the text relating to keep-in and keep-out regions.
+* Fixed a bug with .chor file saving that prevented some changes from triggering resaves, even though the file contents would have changed.